zhrfrd/JNotes/README.md

 - [x] Jump the cursor to the start or end of a line.
 - [x] Highlight text from the cursor to the start or end of a line.
 - [x] Undo and redo actions.
+- [x] Save, Save As and Open file.

 ## Approach and design choices
 The first naive approach I've used to handle the logic for sequential characters insertion, deletion, cursor movement